Certifying rings of integers in number fields: Verifying Rings of Integers

 Since any matrix over a Bézout domain has an echelon form \cite{linalg}, if $R$ is Bézout (e.g. $R = \ZZ$ or $R = \FF_p[X]$) there is a basis for $\OO$ with $B$ upper triangular.
 For $R = \ZZ$, a basis in Hermite normal form \cite[Theorem 4.7.3]{Cohen} may be used.

 We incorporate all this data and proofs into the structure:

 It takes as explicit parameters $R, Q, K$, the degree $n$, the monic polynomial $T$, and the list $L$ of coefficients of $T$.
-The fields of this structure include the matrix $B^T$ --with $B$ upper triangular containing the basis coefficients $c_{ij}$ as described above--, the common denominator $d$, the coefficients $a_{ijk}$, the certifying polynomials $s_{ij}$ in list form, as well as the proofs that $B$ is upper triangular with non-zero elements in the diagonal, that the identities in (\ref{idenpolys}) hold (using list-based arithmetic) , and that $K$ is obtained by adjoining a root of $T$.
+We follow the practice in Mathlib to encode the structure of inclusion of $R$ into its fraction field $Q$, and $Q$ into the ring $K$ using the \lstinline{Algebra} and \lstinline{IsFractionRing} typeclasses.
+The transitive inclusion of $R$ into $K$ is witnessed by \lstinline{[Algebra R K] [IsScalarTower R Q K]} instances; the latter asserts the triangle of inclusions $R \to Q \to K$ commutes.
+Browning and Lutz~\cite{berkeley-galois} explain \mathlib's approach to extensions (of fields) in depth, and Wieser~\cite{mathlib-scalar-actions} covers scalar actions in \mathlib more generally.

-All of these proofs, except the latter, can be solved automatically using the \lstinline|decide| and/or \lstinline|norm_num| tactics.
-The latter statement is conveyed with the predicate \lstinline|IsAdjoinRoot K (map (algebraMap R Q) T))|.
+The fields of the structure include the matrix $B^T$ --with $B$ upper triangular containing the basis coefficients $c_{ij}$ as described above--, the common denominator $d$, the coefficients $a_{ijk}$, the certifying polynomials $s_{ij}$ in list form, as well as the proofs that $B$ is upper triangular with non-zero elements in the diagonal, that the identities in (\ref{idenpolys}) hold (using list-based arithmetic), and that $K$ is obtained by adjoining a root of $T$.
+All of these proofs, except the latter, can be solved automatically using the \lstinline|decide|, \lstinline|decide!|, and/or \lstinline|norm_num| tactics.
+The latter statement is conveyed with the predicate \lstinline|IsAdjoinRoot K (map (algebraMap R Q) T)|.
 Its proof will depend on the specific nature of $K$.
 If $K$ is \emph{defined} as \lstinline|AdjoinRoot (map (algebraMap R Q) T)|, then this proof is obtained for free.

 With $A$ of this type, the term